mckeeh3/woe-twin/README-database-yugabyte-local.md

 # Install Yugabyte for use with MiniKube

-Follow the [Yugabyte Quick Start](https://docs.yugabyte.com/latest/quick-start/) guide for instrucation on installing on your local system.
+Follow the [Yugabyte Quick Start](https://docs.yugabyte.com/latest/quick-start/) guide for instructions on installing on your local system.

+Yugabyte provides APIs for both Cassandra and PostgreSQL.

 ## Create Cassandra Tables - Yugabyte Cassandra